jxwuyi/AtNRE/README.md

 # AtNRE: Adversarial training for Neural Relation Extraction

-This repository is the source code for the paper.
+This repository is the source code for the [paper](https://people.eecs.berkeley.edu/~russell/papers/emnlp17-relation.pdf):

 ### Adversarial Training for Relation Extraction